HVAC, Electrical & Plumbing in Del Aire

 Utility context: county-served or unincorporated addresses can require LA County Building and Safety verification, while utility service must be checked by address.
 Permit context: LA County Building and Safety context may apply; utility provider must be verified by address.
 Seasonal context: marine layer, airport dust, hot inland afternoons.
 Access notes: county verification, garage panel photos, attic access, side-yard condensers, driveway staging.

-Trade priorities
+Trade priorities for Del Aire

-HVAC calls here should check condenser exposure, airflow, condensate, old ducts, and heat-pump readiness.
+HVAC calls here should check condenser exposure, airflow, condensate, duct condition, and heat-pump readiness.
 Electrical calls should check panel condition, exterior corrosion, GFCI and wet-location protection, EV or appliance loads, and future heat-pump capacity.
 Plumbing calls should check shutoffs, water-heater location, drain access, sewer cleanouts, old supply piping, and whether leaks can reach electrical equipment.

 Del Aire service pages